Average Driving Distance by Age and Handicap: Amateurs Vs Pros

 His point about making the game as easy as possible is the wrong way to go.
 My own opinion is that part of the reason why golf is popular is that it is difficult to master.
 Learning how to hit a golf ball properly is a difficult skill.
 Anyone who manages to do it will feel a sense of achievement.

 Is Rory suggesting that we should make the hole 12 inches wide so it becomes almost impossible to miss a putt?
 Is he asking for the balls to be tricked up so that they fly straighter no matter how they are struck?
-Would he like to see eighty yard fairways with no rough or indeed any hazards.
-You would definitely have a much easier game but in my opinion it wouldn’t be golf.
+Would he like to see 80-yard fairways with no rough or indeed any hazards?
+You would definitely have a much easier game but in my opinion, it wouldn’t be golf.

-At least he does agree that bifurcation is a good thing and would be in favour of it.
+At least he does agree that bifurcation is a good thing and would be in favor of it.

 “If they want to try to make the game more difficult for us, or try to incorporate more skill to the game, yeah, I’d be all for that, because I think it only benefits the better player, which I feel like I am.”